Download FND app Android Aapp IoS App

 A common, and reasonable, question is, “How can talking about it actually help my symptoms?”

-These are the common ways in which “talking about it” can help:
+These are the common ways in which seeing a psychiatrist or psychologist can help:

-1. Being able to spend longer understanding the nature of your condition – eg that it is common, not your fault, not imagined, not due to disease but a potentially reversible problem with the function of your nervous system.
-It can take a long time to get your head around that, a psychologist can help you to do it
+2. Being able to spend longer understanding the nature of your condition – eg that it is common, not your fault, not imagined, not due to disease but a potentially reversible problem with the function of your nervous system.
+It can take a long time to get your head around that, a psychologist can help you do it.

-3. Talking about thoughts that are getting in the way of recovery – eg. someone with dissociative seizures may find that they become really worried about whether they are going to have another attack.
+4. Talking about thoughts that are getting in the way of recovery – eg. someone with functional seizures may find that they become really worried about whether they are going to have another attack.
 The more they anticipate the attack, for example in a supermarket or walking down stairs, the more likely it is to occur.

-5. Problem solving – many of lifes problems don’t have easy solutions.
+6. Problem solving – many of life’s problems don’t have easy solutions.
 But some everyday hassles, like how to solve debt problems, or how to get help for a child who is being bullied may have solutions that you hadn’t thought of.
 One less problem on the list can help things overall

-6. Identifying traumatic events – some people with FND have experienced highly traumatic events which have made them more likely to have FND symptoms.
-THese may involve adverse experiences as a child or adult.
+7. Identifying traumatic events – some people with FND have experienced highly traumatic events which have made them more likely to have FND symptoms.
+These may involve adverse experiences as a child or adult.
 Physical or sexual abuse for example probably promotes vulnerability to dissociation later in life.
-Trauma focused therapy may be helpful in that setting and many people with FND actively seek such help to talk through and process difficult experiences.
+Trauma-focused therapy may be helpful in that setting and many people with FND actively seek such help to talk through and process difficult experiences.

 If you put these all together then you may be surprised how helpful ‘talking about it’ can be.